gourichouksey/AI-Student-Retention/CONTRIBUTING.md

-# Contributing to AI Student Retention System
+# Contributing to AI Student Retention

 Thank you for your interest in contributing to the AI Student Retention!
 We welcome all contributions that help improve the project.